mohd-akram/st/README.md

 ## Install

-The SDL2 and SDL2_ttf libraries are required.
+The SDL2 library is required.

 Run `make` to build `st`.